mailchain/docs/docs/developer/tutorials/integrations/passport-magic-link-tutorial.md

 ---
-title: 'Passport Magic Links with Mailchain'
+Title: 'Passport Magic Links with Mailchain'
 ---

 This tutorial shows you how to create and send ‘login’ Magic links to any EVM-compatible blockchain address, ENS name or Unstoppable domain.